andrian-kars/social/README.md

 This project is a part of a course by [IT-KAMASUTRA](https://it-kamasutra.com/).

 And also my second attempt to create a fully functional Social-Network

+## Run the app

+1. clone the project

+2. register on [API](https://social-network.samuraijs.com/) and get the api key

+3. inside api folder create apiKey.ts and paste inside: export const apiKey = 'your api key'

+4. run npm i and you are ready to go